KwonNayeon/numble/README.md

 # Small and Medium-sized Enterprises Closure Prediction Project

 ## Project Summary

-- Utilized Business Trends and Outlook Survey Data to predict closures of small and medium-sized enterprises (SMEs).
+This project focuses on predicting the closure of small and medium-sized enterprises (SMEs) using Business Trends and Outlook Survey Data.
+Key aspects include:

+- **Data Utilization:** Leveraged survey data to analyze and predict SME closures.
-- Implemented machine learning (ML) models using the R language, leveraging packages such as `randomForest`, `catboost`, and `BART`.
+- **Machine Learning Models:** Implemented models using R, with packages such as `randomForest`, `catboost`, and `BART`.
-- Evaluated model performance using metrics such as AUROC, F1 score, and accuracy.
+- **Performance Evaluation:** Assessed models with metrics like AUROC, F1 score, and accuracy.
-- The project findings emphasize the significance of incorporating non-financial data for accurate predictions of small business closures.
+- **Key Findings:** Highlighted the importance of including non-financial data for accurate closure predictions.

 ## Files Description

 ### `docs/`

-- `About the project in Korean.pdf`: A portfolio of the project, written in Korean, providing an overview, background, details of the data used, implemented ML models, model performance, and key findings.
-This version includes more detailed information, such as preprocessing details.
+- **`About the project in Korean.pdf`**: Comprehensive project documentation in Korean, covering the project overview, data details, ML models used, performance results, and key findings.
+Includes detailed preprocessing information.
-- `About the project.pdf`: A summary of the project in English.
+- **`About the project.pdf`**: Summary of the project in English.
-- `Summary Statistics.pdf`: Summary statistics of the variables used in the analysis.
+- **`Summary Statistics.pdf`**: Contains summary statistics for the variables used in the analysis.
-- `Numble Reflections.pdf`: Reflections written in Korean, including insights and learnings from the project.
+- **`Numble Reflections.pdf`**: Reflections on the project, written in Korean, detailing insights and lessons learned.

 ### `code/`

-- `Numble Project.Rmd`: Contains the code for the project from scratch.
-It includes all steps from data preprocessing to model evaluation.
+- **`Numble Project.Rmd`**: R Markdown file with complete project code, from data preprocessing to model evaluation.
-- `Numble Project.R`: This script contains the complete R code used for the project, including data preprocessing, model training, and evaluation steps.
+- **`Numble Project.R`**: R script with all code for data preprocessing, model training, and evaluation.

 ## Important Note

-Please note that I cannot upload the dataset for this project due to a contract with the organization of the competition.
-Therefore, the code provided will not include the dataset itself but should give a comprehensive understanding of the methodology and analysis.
+Due to a contract with the competition organization, the dataset used in this project cannot be uploaded.
+While the provided code will not include the dataset, it offers a comprehensive understanding of the project’s methodology and analysis.

-Please feel free to explore the repository and download the PDF files that interest you.
-They contain comprehensive information about the Small and Medium-sized Enterprises Closure Prediction Project.
+Feel free to explore the repository and download the PDFs for detailed information about the Small and Medium-sized Enterprises Closure Prediction Project.